The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 I’ve mentioned the fight-or-flight response – also known as the stress response – many times throughout this article with brief explanations so far.

-Now we will go a little more in-depth into how the fight-or-flight response operates.
+Now we will go more in-depth into how the fight-or-flight response operates.

-Understanding how the fight-or-flight response works is an important part of understanding how anxiety works.
+Understanding how the fight-or-flight response works is important to understanding how anxiety works.

 The stress response can function for any length of time (although it will always end) depending on the situation and the response needed.

-This could be short bursts such as situations needing a quick reaction or powerful sustained bursts, such as during extended stressful situations.
+The stress response could occur for a short duration, such as in situations needing a quick reaction, or sustained periods, such as during extended stressful situations.

 The amygdala is always the initiator of the fight-or-flight response (as discussed above).

-The amygdala receives information from the outside world (through the thalamus), through memory (amygdala based trauma) or through our thoughts and mental images (the cortex).
+The amygdala receives information from the outside world (through the thalamus), through memory (amygdala-based trauma), or through thoughts and mental images (the cortex).

-When we encounter a situation that the amygdala has labeled as threatening it signals to the hypothalamus to activate the stress response.
+When you encounter a situation that the amygdala has labeled as threatening, it signals to the hypothalamus to activate the stress response.

-Once the amygdala detects a threat to our safety and activates the hypothalamus many reactions and chemical processes occur.
+Once the amygdala detects a threat to your safety and activates the hypothalamus, many reactions and chemical processes occur.

-The fight-or-flight response in itself doesn’t necessarily create anxiety, but the continued release of adrenaline, cortisol and other hormones can put us on edge.
+The fight-or-flight response doesn't necessarily create anxiety in and of itself, but the continued release of adrenaline, cortisol, and other hormones can engender feelings of activation, stimulation, and tension.

-The additional energy created can make us feel anxious and the physical symptoms can be uncomfortable and misinterpreted.
+The additional energy created can make one feel anxious, and the physical symptoms can be uncomfortable and misinterpreted.

 The Effects of Chronic Stress on the Brain and Nervous System

-The stress response described above provides the energy we need in dangerous or life-threatening situations.
+The stress response described above provides the energy needed in dangerous or life-threatening situations.

-We receive this extra energy through the release of hormones and chemicals in the brain and body.
+This extra energy is received through the release of hormones and chemicals in the brain and body.

-While this response is natural and vital to our survival, chronic stress and repeated fight-or-flight responses can lead to many issues including: anxiety, insomnia, fatigue, illness, weight gain or weight loss, and inflammation.
+While this response is natural and vital to survival, chronic stress, and repeated fight-or-flight responses can lead to many issues, including anxiety, insomnia, fatigue, illness, weight gain or weight loss, and inflammation

 One of the key players in the stress response is cortisol – often referred to as the “stress hormone.”